chirpy8/chirpy8.github.io/_posts/2024-07-08-post-Canbus1.md

 OBD2 is supported on the AJ27 ECU using both the serial interface (ISO 9141-2) and Canbus (ISO 15765-4).
 The serial port A on IC601 supports the ISO 9141-2 connection.
 The AN82527 Canbus controller connected to IC501, and mapped to memory locations 0x80000-ff supports the canbus connection, which supports OBD2 as well as general communications with the other car modules (TCM, ABS, INST).
 In general on this ECU, IC501 is the “main” CPU and does most of the work to operate the engine.
 IC601 is the “sub” CPU, and does monitoring/diagnostics, as well as running the throttle control, OBD2 serial, etc.

-The implementation of ISO9141-2 on IC601 supports OBD2 modes 1-8, but not 9 or A. Mode 9 allows reading the VIN, which is why as it is missing it does not work on IDS (although there is still a way to read the VIN which is stored in the 93C86 EEPROM).
+The implementation of ISO9141-2 on IC601 supports OBD2 modes 1-8, but not 9 or A. Mode 9 allows reading the VIN, which is why it does not work on IDS (although there is still a way to read the VIN which is stored in the 93C86 EEPROM).
 Additional modes/UDS services are not supported on serial.
 The canbus implementation of OBD2 is more extensive, and since it also links to the other modules, it is a good place to start when analyzing firmware.

 To start, we need to understand a little about the AN82527 can controller.
 It is memory mapped to addresses 0x80000-ff on IC501.
 There are 15 message objects that can be transmitted/received from the controller over the canbus.